under-Peter/TensorNetworkTensors.jl/README.md

-# TNTensors.jl
+# TensorNetworkTensors.jl
 Tensors for Tensor Network Methods.
-`TNTensors.jl` overloads methods from `TensorOperations` and `KrylovKit` to work with Tensors that might be symmetric under some abelina symmetry.
+`TensorNetworkTensors.jl` overloads methods from `TensorOperations` and `KrylovKit` to work with Tensors that might be symmetric under some abelina symmetry.

 ## Installation
 Enter `]` in `julia1.x` to enter pkg-mode.